randomizedcoder/gosrt/documentation/gosrt_lockless_design.md

 }

 // NOTE: No SetRecvBuffer() needed!
-// UnmarshalZeroCopy(buf, n, addr) sets both recvBuffer and dataLen internally.
+// UnmarshalZeroCopy(buf, n, addr) sets both recvBuffer and n internally.
 // This is cleaner and ensures buffer is always tracked if parsing fails.
 ```

 **Backwards Compatibility Note:**

 The `Payload *[]byte` field is KEPT for backwards compatibility with legacy code paths.
-The zero-copy path uses `recvBuffer` + `dataLen` instead, but both work through the unified `GetPayload()` interface.
+The zero-copy path uses `recvBuffer` + `n` instead, but both work through the unified `GetPayload()` interface.

 **Future optimization** (after migration complete): Once ALL code uses `GetPayload()`, the `Payload` field can be removed to save 16-24 bytes per packet.
 This requires an audit to ensure no direct `p.Payload` access remains.